-Table 3.
-SLC12A5 mutations in human epilepsy.
+Table 4.
+The table below provides a comprehensive overview of various Single Nucleotide Polymorphisms (SNPs) identified in different exons and introns of the SLC12A5 mutations, along with their corresponding references.

-Recently, in 2022, researchers proved that the rs2297201 polymorphism has a strong involvement in epileptic seizures (Sanja D et al., 2022).
+Recently, in 2022, a study has proved that the rs2297201 polymorphism of the KCC2 gene strongly involves in epileptic seizures (Sanja D et al., 2022).
 This single-nucleotide polymorphism (SNP) has been shown to alter the expression and function of the KCC2 protein, leading to changes in neuronal excitability and increased risk for seizures (Sanja D et al., 2022).

-The rs2297201 SNP has significant implications for the diagnosis and treatment of epilepsy.
-The identification of this SNP as a genetic marker for epilepsy has the potential to improve the accuracy of diagnostic tests and allow for the development of more personalized and effective treatments.
+Therefore, the rs2297201 SNP had significant implications for the diagnosis and treatment of epilepsy (Sanja D et al., 2022).The identification of this SNP as a genetic marker for epilepsy has the potential to improve the accuracy of diagnostic tests and allow for the development of more personalized and effective treatments.

-All conducted studies on individuals with epilepsy found that the rs2297201 SNP was significantly associated with an increased risk of epilepsy (Anas I et al., 2021).
-But these studies are limited with low cases number.
-Low data on our arab population will draw attention to our study, and spotlight its importance.
+All conducted studies on individuals with epilepsy found that the KCC2 gene was significantly associated with an increased risk of epilepsy (Anas I et al., 2021).
+However, these studies did not assume that rs2297201 SNP was definitely playing a significant role in epilepsy due to limited to low-case numbers.
 Therefore, more researches are needed to fully understand the complex relationship between genetics and epilepsy.

-Society Knowledge about the Epilepsy Disease
+Society's Knowledge about the Epilepsy Disease

 Introduction

 Epilepsy, a chronic neurological disorder characterized by recurrent seizures, poses significant challenges to individuals' physical, social, and emotional well-being.
-Despite affecting millions worldwide, epilepsy remains shrouded in stigma and misconceptions, particularly in communities where awareness and understanding are lacking (Jacoby, A.2005).
+Despite affecting millions worldwide, epilepsy remains shrouded in stigma and misconceptions, particularly in communities where awareness is lacking (Jacoby, A.2005).
 This study seeks to explore societal perceptions of epilepsy, identify knowledge gaps, and examine the implications of enhanced awareness on self-management strategies and overall quality of life.

-Societal Perceptions of Epilepsy
+Societal Taboo of Epilepsy

-Understanding Knowledge Gaps

 An examination of societal perceptions reveals a troubling trend of misinformation and misconceptions surrounding epilepsy.
 Studies, such as one conducted in a UK community in 2005, highlighted alarming beliefs associating epilepsy with divine will, fate, or punishment for sins (Ismail H et al., 2005).
-Additionally, misconceptions regarding the contagious nature of epilepsy further underscore the urgent need to address societal misconceptions (Wagner, R.G.2014).
+Additionally, misconceptions regarding the contagious nature of epilepsy further underscore the urgent need to address societal misconceptions (Wagner, 2014).
 These findings emphasize the necessity of educating not only the general populace but also individuals living with epilepsy about the nature of their condition (Hoppe, C.2007).

 The Importance of Epilepsy Awareness

-Empowering Self-Management Strategies

 Studies consistently demonstrate the positive impact of epilepsy awareness on self-management strategies.
 Individuals who possess a thorough understanding of their condition are better equipped to navigate their treatment journey effectively.
 Furthermore, education plays a crucial role in reducing stigma and fostering acceptance within communities.
-Efforts to combat misinformation and promote accurate understanding are paramount in improving seizure management outcomes and enhancing overall quality of life for individuals living with epilepsy (Coker M.F., 2011).
+Efforts to combat misinformation and promote accurate understanding are paramount in improving seizure management outcomes and enhancing the overall quality of life for individuals living with epilepsy (Coker M.F., 2011).

+The Impact of Education on Epilepsy Knowledge

+Education plays a pivotal role in shaping societal attitudes and perceptions toward epilepsy.
+Individuals with higher levels of education are more likely to possess accurate knowledge about the condition and exhibit greater acceptance and understanding.
+Educational initiatives aimed at dispelling myths and misconceptions about epilepsy can contribute significantly to reducing stigma and fostering a supportive environment for individuals living with the condition (Smith A et al., 2015).

-The Role of Support in Epilepsy Management
+e) The Role of Support in Epilepsy Management